 One of the biggest pros of introducing a zoned AC system to your home is comfort.
 Inevitably, someone will always want the heat to be just a little higher than the rest of the house.
 With zoned AC everyone can control the temperature within their preferred zone, insuring that your family members are happy and comfortable.
 No more fighting over the AC!

 Normal air conditioning units that are used to cool an entire house can be very costly.
 By introducing zoned air conditioning into your home, you won’t have to pay unnecessary electricity costs to cool unused rooms.
 In fact, you’ll only have to pay for the cost of cooling rooms you choose.
-To ensure that your zoned HVAC continues to save you money, remember to contact Art Plumbing, AC & Electric to maintain your zoned air conditioning system.
+To ensure that your zoned HVAC continues to save you money, remember to contact Art Plumbing, Air Conditioning & Electric to maintain your zoned air conditioning system.

 Installing a zoned AC system is slightly more expensive than installing a large unit to cool an entire house.
 However, this additional cost is quickly overtaken by the money saved on energy bills.